Swift Current: Arts and culture

 The city is home to the Swift Current Museum, the Art Gallery of Swift Current, the Lyric Theatre and the Swift Current Library.
 The city is also host to the Windscape Kite Festival, which is the largest festival of its kind in Western Canada.
-A group of local talent started up a movie company called Dead Prairie Productions and their first feature-length film Zombageddon was filmed in Swift Current.
+A group of local talent started up a movie company called Dead Prairies and their first feature-length film Zombageddon was filmed in Swift Current.
 Zombageddon premiered at the Living Sky Casino on October 31, 2012 and made over $4,000 for the Swift Current SPCA.

 In 2016, Swift Current became the first city in Saskatchewan to install a permanent rainbow crosswalk.